 Explore More: See hotel details | See all Charlestown, Nevis hotels

 Dorado Beach, a Ritz-Carlton Reserve, Puerto Rico

-During the '60s, Dorado Beach was a low-key playground for celebrities like JFK and Amelia Earhart, who were lured to Puerto Rico’s idyllic north coast by a mod 50-acre hideaway Laurance Rockefeller built there to entertain Hollywood friends.
+As far back as the '30s, Dorado Beach has a low-key playground for personalities like Amelia Earhart and, later, JFK, who were lured to Puerto Rico’s idyllic north coast by a mod 50-acre hideaway Laurance Rockefeller built there to entertain Hollywood friends.
 The redesigned 114-room resort takes cues from the original building but adds Ritz-Carlton’s signature spin with a statement infinity pool, glitzy multi-bedroom villas scattered along the property's three-mile coastline, and a five-acre spa that resets the wellness bar.
 If you can tear yourself away from your private plunge pool (a suite standard), there’s sublime Spanish-inspired seafood at José Andrés’ Mi Casa restaurant and an 11-mile nature path that’s perfect for sunset strolls.